mojtabaze7/Hide_Personal_Information/README.md

 # Hide Personal Information

 ## Introduction
-In this project personal information such as name, national code, address and so on is hidden in the sentence.
+In this project personal information such as name, national code, address and so on is hidden in a sentence.

 ## Running
 To run this project there is a notebook that installs the required packages and then run the main class.
 You can use main.ipynb file to run the project.